 You can think of MATLAB as a sort of graphing calculator on steroids - it is designed to help you manipulate very large sets of numbers quickly and with minimal programming.
-Operations on numbers can be done efficiently by storing them as matrices.
 MATLAB is particularly good at doing matrix operations (this is the origin of its name).
+It is also capable of doing symbolic computations (see the mupad tutorial for details).